Herzog-GmbH/HerzogCAB-Feedback/README.md

 ### Bugfixes

-- Fixed history rendering for large entries, legacy calculations, and change-gear associations so all values including units are displayed correctly.
-- Corrected mapping of legacy carrier schemas, colors, bindings, and gapping data during import.
 - Fixed various issues with the collapsed navigation bar and its popups (headers, alignment of icons and footer, highlight states).
 - Resolved product-table coloring issues and aligned custom swatch widths with the narrowed navigation layout.